Skip to main content

 • Never extract, log, or display credential values

 • Never hardcode tokens.
-Always read from AGENT_VAULT_SESSION_TOKEN.
+Always read from AGENT_VAULT_TOKEN.

 • Only reach hosts returned by /discover.
 For unlisted hosts, create a proposal.